JWTurn/hyena-risktaking/README.md

       - Allie T. Richardson
       - [Kay E. Holekamp](https://www.holekamplab.org)

-This repository contains the code accompanying the paper “Risk-taking in free-living spotted hyenas is associated with anthropogenic disturbance, predicts survivorship, and is consistent across experimental contexts”.
+This repository contains the data and code accompanying the paper “Risk-taking in free-living spotted hyenas is associated with anthropogenic disturbance, predicts survivorship, and is consistent across experimental contexts”.

 ## Abstract